JunaidDeVilliers/Python_Learning/README.md

 - Document my learning progress

 ## 📚 Resources
 I am using a mix of online courses, documentation, and hands-on coding to strengthen my understanding.
-Additionally, I am actively solving **HackerRank challenges** to further develop my problem-solving abilities.
+Additionally, I am actively solving engaging in projects to further develop my problem-solving abilities.

 Feel free to explore, learn, and contribute!